emanuega/MERlin/README.md

 - CODEBOOK\_HOME - The path of the directory where codebooks can be found.
 - DATA\_ORGANIZATION\_HOME - The path of the directory where data organization files can be found.
 - POSITION\_HOME - The path of the directory where position files can be found.
+- PARAMETERS\_HOME - The path to the directory where analysis parameters can be found.

 The contents of an example .env file are below: